ghardin9/ghardin9.github.io/_posts/2017-1-24-Capture-The-Flag-Event.markdown

 had a plethora of drop down options for apache exploits but with my limited knowledge I wasn't sure how to hone in on which ones might work.
 In hindsight I probably should have used some google fu on the apache server version but alas I chose to brute force through the list.
 This led to quite a bit of frustration but before I gave up my mentor came by to ask how things were progressing.
 I told them of the headway
 I had made and my thought process.
-After some uncessful attempts on both our parts to troubleshoot the apache exploit route they pointed me in the direction of using the hail mary option.
+After some unsuccessful attempts on both our parts to troubleshoot the apache exploit route they pointed me in the direction of using the hail mary option.
 This was a catch all method trying to find a way to compromise the CTF box.
-The one downside to this method was I had no way of knowing which exploit worked as it was tring them all.
-The hail mary worked and I had sucessfully compromised the sytem and in return I received a shell prompt in return.
-I was familiar with navigation through a linux based system but not so much with privelege excalation methods.
-I was able to locate the target folder but without any elevated priveleges I wasn't going to be able to receive any points.
+The one downside to this method was I had no way of knowing which exploit worked as it was trying them all.
+The hail mary worked and I had successfully compromised the system and in return I received a shell prompt in return.
+I was familiar with navigation through a linux based system but not so much with privilege escalation methods.
+I was able to locate the target folder but without any elevated privilege I wasn't going to be able to receive any points.
 Time eventually expired on me when the mall needed to close.
-Empty handed and full of newly found knowledge I knew I needed to work on privelege escalation if I was going to have any luck in future events.
-I am really looking forward to next time and hoping to gauge how far I have come by a successful completeion of the event.
+Empty handed and full of newly found knowledge I knew I needed to work on privilege escalation if I was going to have any luck in future events.
+I am really looking forward to next time and hoping to gauge how far I have come by a successful completion of the event.